jython/book/chapter12.rst

    such as quotation marks, that can cause the query to fail if not properly escaped.
 In all cases, it's important to scrub and then escape the user data before it's used in the query.

-   XXX is there an escape or quoting function that can be used here?

    One other consideration is that such queries will generally consume more resources unless the database statement cache is able to match